First published 25 Oct. 2014

 Collect data to measure current performance.
 This step is actually the activity of Quality control.
 In clinical medical practice medical audit is used for this purpose.

 A Quality problem is said to occur if there is a quality gap or deficit (shortfall in quality) based on the outcome results compared to the standard set.

 Step 3.
 Analyze Problem

 At this step a theoretical analysis of the factors that may contribute to the occurrence is performed.
-Factors may include input, processes, the environment and organisation of the system as a whole.
-The production process / service delivery process need to be clarified by studying existing work flow charts or redrawing them.
+Factors may include input, processes, the environment, and organization of the system as a whole.
+The production process / service delivery process needs to be clarified by studying existing work flow charts or redrawing them.

 Step 4.
 Postulate Causes